Humbedooh/dsnmp/README.md

  - `diskinfo`:    Displays information about the disks in the machine.
 Does not trigger any alerts.
  - `systimes`:    A long-lived query (20-30 seconds) that returns current system utilization.
 Should only be queried via HipChat, not as a standard check.
 Does not trigger alerts.

+### The following WBEM specific checks are valid:

+ - `temperature`: Displays the overall temperature status.
+Triggers an alert if temperatures are outside acceptable range (71.4 C for ambient, intake & exhaust, 85.6 C for cpu, 52.4 C for drives)
+ - `psu`:         Displays the status of the Power Supply Unit.
+Alerts if PSU is in a bad state.
+ - `array`:       Displays the status of the OS arrays.
+Alerts if a disk is in a wrong state (degraded, faulted, offline etc)
+ - `raid`:        Displays the status of the RAID controller and its volumes.
+Alerts if a volume is degraded or otherwise compromised
+ - `cores`:       Lists the number of CPU cores found on the system.
+Does not trigger alerts

 ## Alert dial
 To prevent overzealous reporting, the `alertdial` setting in settings.json controls when alerts are sent out.
 For each increment of 1 of the dial, dsnmp will wait one more turn (15 min) before alerting, or put differently; if the same error has been detected more than $alertdial times, the alert will be triggered.
 The default setting for this is 2, meaning an alert will trigger if the issue persists for 30-45 minutes.